spring-projects/spring-integration-samples/advanced/readme.txt

 									$$ ADVANCED Samples $$

-This category targets advanced develoopers who are well familiar with Spring Integration framework but looking to extend it to address a specific custom need by extending from Spring Integration public API.
+This category targets advanced developers who are well familiar with Spring Integration framework but looking to extend it to address a specific custom need by extending from Spring Integration public API.
-For example; if you are looking for samples showing you how to implement a custom Channel or Consumer (event-based or polling-based), or you trying to figure out what is the most appropriate way to implement custom BeanParser on top of Spring IntegrationÊBeanParserÊhierarchy when implementing custom name space, this would be the right place to look.
+For example; if you are looking for samples showing you how to implement a custom Channel or Consumer (event-based or polling-based), or you trying to figure out what is the most appropriate way to implement custom BeanParser on top of Spring Integrationï¿½BeanParserï¿½hierarchy when implementing custom name space, this would be the right place to look.
 Here you can also find samples that will help you with adapter development.
 Spring Integration comes with an extensive library of adapters that allow you to connect remote systems with Spring Integration messaging framework.